nushell/nushell.github.io/contributor-book/plugin_protocol_reference.md

 The engine **may** send a [`Goodbye`](#goodbye) message to the plugin indicating that it will no longer send any more plugin calls.
 Upon receiving this message, the plugin **may** choose not to accept any more plugin calls, and **should** exit after any in-progress plugin calls have finished.

+**Note**: During the sequence, the engine may also send a [`Signal`](#signal) message asynchronously, such as when an interrupt (Ctrl+C) or reset signal is triggered.
+Plugins should handle these messages as they are received, for example, by pausing or stopping operations when an `Interrupt` signal is sent.

 ## `Hello`

 After the encoding type has been decided, both the engine and plugin **must** send a `Hello` message containing relevant version and protocol support information.